asolisgithub/invSimLocal/README.md

 # Setup

-To get the web app up and running first clone the repo and then execute the following commands inside the "frontend" directory:
+To get the web app up and running first clone the repo and then execute the following commands inside the root directory:
 ```bash
 npm install
 npm run dev